 Students and parent-borrowers should exhaust all of their options for federal student loans prior to applying for private student loans.
 You should apply for federal student loans even if you do not believe that you will qualify for federal aid, as it’s often a pre-requisite for other types of aid.

-Here is how to apply for federal student loans.
+Here is how to apply for student loans from the federal government.

 1. Fill Out the FAFSA

 To apply for federal student loans (and to qualify for many scholarships), you’ll need to fill out the Free Application for Federal Student Aid (FAFSA).
 This can be done online at FAFSA.ed.gov.
-New users will need to create an account to fill out their FAFSA while existing users can log into their account to complete their forms or fill out a new FAFSA for the new school year.
+New users will need to create an account while existing users can log into their account.

-You can complete the FAFSA in about 30 minutes online and the process is simple, although you will need to provide some information about your finances.
-If you are a dependent undergraduate student, you’ll also need to provide details about your family’s finances as well.
-Some of the documents and information you will need include:
+You can complete the FAFSA in about 30 minutes online, although you will need to provide some information about your finances.
+If you are a dependent undergraduate student, you’ll need to provide details about your family’s finances.
+Some of the information you will need include:

 - Your Social Security number